vertica/VerticaPy/docs/source/user_guide_full_stack_complex_data_vmap.rst

     vp.drop("complex_vmap_test.laliga_to_db")
     data.to_db("complex_vmap_test.laliga_to_db");

-Once we have stored the database, we can easily create a :py:func:`~verticapy.vDataFrame` of the relation:
+Once we have stored the database, we can easily create a :py:mod:`~verticapy.vDataFrame` of the relation:

 .. ipython:: python